mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 - 3+ years of relevant web front-end development experience at a tech-forward, product-driven company.
 - Advanced knowledge of modern React, HTML, and CSS.
-- Experience designing and building public facing-sites that work elegantly.
+- Design taste and experience for building great and seamless user experiences.

 ### What would be nice if you had, but isn't required